donalngo/MobileNetSSD/README.md

 ### Overview

-This is TensorFlow Keras version of the SSD model architecture for object detection.[SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325)
+This is TensorFlow Keras version of the [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325) model architecture for object detection.

-This version of the SSD model uses MobilNet V2 as the base network to extract the fetaure maps for the first two predictor layers of the SSD network.
+This version of the SSD model uses MobileNet V2 as the base network to extract the fetaure maps for the first two predictor layers of the SSD network.
 The pretrained MobileNet weights are used from the tensorflow.keras.applications package which were trained on the ImageNet dataset.

 ### Performance